opalsecurity/terraform-provider-opal/docs/resources/resource.md

 Optional:

 - `account_id` (String) The id of the AWS account.
 Required for AWS Organizations.
 Requires replacement if changed.
 - `instance_id` (String) The instanceId of the RDS instance.
-Requires replacement if changed. ; Not Null
+Not Null; Requires replacement if changed.
 - `region` (String) The region of the RDS instance.
-Requires replacement if changed. ; Not Null
+Not Null; Requires replacement if changed.
 - `resource_id` (String) The resourceId of the RDS instance.
-Requires replacement if changed. ; Not Null
+Not Null; Requires replacement if changed.

 <a id="nestedatt--remote_info--gcp_big_query_dataset"></a>